microsoft/ConversationLearner-Samples/README.md

 cp .env.example .env
 ```

-This uses the standard configuration, which lets you run your bot locally, and start using Conversation Learner.
-(Later on, to deploy your bot to the Bot Framework, some edits to this file will be needed.)
+This uses the standard configuration, which lets you run your Bot locally, and start using Conversation Learner.
+(Later on, to deploy your Bot to the Bot Framework, some edits to this file will be needed.)

-## Publishing your bot
+## Publishing your Bot

-Publish your Conversation Learner bot similar to the way you would publish any other bot.
-At a high level, you upload your code to a hosted website, set the appropriate configuration values, and then register the bot with various channels.
-Below we cover steps for deploying your bot to Azure and create a Bot Framework Channel Registration for it.
+Publish your Conversation Learner Bot similar to the way you would publish any other Bot.
+At a high level, you upload your code to a hosted website, set the appropriate configuration values, and then register the Bot with various channels.
+Below we cover steps for deploying your Bot to Azure and create a Bot Framework Channel Registration for it.

-### Deploy Conversation Learner bot to Azure
+### Deploy Conversation Learner Bot to Azure

-Your Conversation Learner bot is a Node.js app and deploying it to Azure is not different than deploying a Node.js application or Node.js [Bot Framework](https://github.com/microsoft/botbuilder-js) bot.
+Your Conversation Learner Bot is a Node.js app and deploying it to Azure is not different than deploying a Node.js application or Node.js [Bot Framework](https://github.com/microsoft/botbuilder-js) Bot.
 You can read more about deploying a Node.js web application to Azure [here](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-get-started-nodejs).

-Below we cover step-by-step instructions to deploy your bot to Azure in two different ways: 1) ZipDeploy using [KuduEngine](https://github.com/projectkudu/kudu) 2) Deploy from local git repository
+Below we cover step-by-step instructions to deploy your Bot to Azure in two different ways: 1) ZipDeploy using [KuduEngine](https://github.com/projectkudu/kudu) 2) Deploy from local git repository

 #### ZipDeploy using [KuduEngine](https://github.com/projectkudu/kudu)

 1. Login to the [Azure portal](https://portal.azure.com)
 2. Create a new ["Web App"](https://azure.microsoft.com/en-us/services/app-service/web/) using Azure app services
-    1. Give your app/bot a name
+    1. Give your app/Bot a name
     2. Select/Create a resource group for your app
     3. Use "Windows" as Web application's OS
 3. Once the step above is successful, you will end up with an empty web application deployed for you under Azure app services.
 Select the app service and navigate to its dashboard.